HeatherAn/recommended-coding-practices/19-Code-Errors.md

 ## Typos

 Typos are typographical errors that we all make.
 Sometimes a very long error message can arise because of a very simple typo.
-For example: just by typing fast you can make a typo in the name of a given file, and then you will get a **File not found** type of error.
+For example: just by typing fast you can make a typo in the name of a given file, and then you will get a `File not found` type of error.
 So before panicking, **always check for typos!**

 ## Read Errors

 Every language has its own way of showing errors.
 Some of them can be quite informative and may seem a bit dramatic.
 But they can actually be triggered by typos or errors that are quite straight forward to fix.
-Therefore, the recommendation is to **always read the error**, and **understand how errors are informed** by the language (compiler/interpreter).
+Therefore, the recommendation is to **always read the error**, and **understand how errors are informed** by the language (compiler/interpreter) you are using.

 To take as a reference: in **Python**, errors are given in the form of **tracebacks**.
 A traceback refers to the **sequence of function calls** that led to a specific type of error.
-In the last line of each traceback, Python will tell you the *type of error* it found and will give a more detailed *error message*.
+In the last line of each traceback, Python will tell you the *type of error* it found, and will give a more detailed *error message*.

 Among Python errors and so-called **Exceptions**, the more common ones are: